tarwn/lessthandot-hugo/blogs/content/posts/2012-02-23-madpass-s-first-birthday-they.md

 To wrap up the evening, we gave away some great raffle prizes, like a SQLSkills bag, an ARC mouse, the PASS Summit 2011 DVDs, and books.
 It was a great meeting, as always.

 Lesson learned: celebrate your successes.
 No matter how small they are, they are still successes.
 For me, starting a user group was not small.
 It has been a lot of hard work and required the dedication of a lot of people.
-And it’s been worth every minute of that work!
+And it's been worth every minute of that work!

 Also, have fun at things like this!
 Our goal for MADPASS has always been to be casual and laid back.
 We have a cooler of microbrew beers and sodas.
 We do giveaways at every meeting.
 We had birthday cake!
-When you’re getting together for professional things outside of work hours, enjoy it.
+When you're getting together for professional things outside of work hours, enjoy it.

 I hope we celebrate many more birthdays, MADPASS!